 In November of 1967, a national conference was held in Las Cruces, New Mexico involving representatives from state special education agencies, vocational rehabilitation agencies and state associations of the deaf.
 The focus of that conference was on building cooperative relationships among special educators, rehabilitation specialists and deaf consumer groups to improve service delivery to people with “hearing impairments”.

+More than 200 professionals from throughout the United States attended this national conference.
+The enthusiasm generated among the participants was so great that the speaker who presented the conference summary encouraged the establishment of regional and state conferences.
 In 1971 Alabama initiated the first Rehabilitation Services Administration (RSA) Region IV Conference including Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.
 In 1972 the University of Tennessee (through an RSA short term training grant) hosted the second conference in Knoxville.
 The 1973 conference was held in St. Augustine, Florida.